futureimperfect/everythingisgray/source/about/index.markdown

 wordpress_id: 2
 ---

-Hello, I'm a 24 year old designer and technology enthusiast from Flint, MI USA.
-I am interested in web design/development, art, and photography.
-I am currently a visual communications major at a university in Flint, MI, and occasionally do freelance design work.
-You can contact me via email at james [at] everythingisgray [dot] com.
+Hi there!
+My name is James Barclay.
+I'm an IT consultant, designer, developer, and father.
+I live and work in the San Francisco Bay Area.
+I'm interested in art, open-source, OS X, mobility, and security.
+You can contact me via email at james [at] thisdomain.